-However, Marines with the highest risk were the ones that were building or repairing barracks.
-These Marines had to handle the materials made from asbestos, and as they were disturbed, asbestos fibers were released into the air.
+Marines with the highest risk of asbestos exposure were the ones that built or repaired barracks.
+These Marines had to handle the materials made from asbestos, and as these products were disturbed, asbestos fibers were released into the air.

-Marines working with Navy personnel on ships could have been exposed to asbestos at every turn.
-Asbestos on ships was found in insulation, piping, deck flooring, ceiling tiles, and even in bulkheads.
+Marines working on Navy ships could have been exposed to asbestos at every turn.

 Asbestos exposure was a risk whenever someone worked on:

 The military’s largest shipyards were in California, New York, Washington, Virginia, and Oregon.
-Asbestos products were still being used in Navy ships until the end of the 1970s and early 1980s.
+Asbestos-containing products were still being used in Navy ships until the end of the 1970s and early 1980s.

 Transport vehicles, all-terrain vehicles, and amphibious assault vehicles all had similar asbestos risks.
 As the insulation in these vehicles wore down, the asbestos exposure risk increased.

 Marines working as mechanics on aircraft or transport vehicles also had a high risk of asbestos exposure.
-These Marines often came in contact with seals, gaskets, brakes, and clutches made with asbestos.
+These Marines often came in contact with seals, gaskets, brake pads, and clutches made with asbestos.

 Secondary Asbestos Exposure and the Marine Corps

 Marine Corps veterans are not the only ones who may be at risk of developing mesothelioma today.
-If their family members lived on a Marine Corps Base where asbestos was used, they may also be at risk, since the barracks and vehicles on these bases used many asbestos products.
+If their family members lived on a Marine Corps base where asbestos materials were used, they may have been exposed indirectly.

-If asbestos fibers were disturbed during work, they could get stuck on the Marines’ uniforms.
+If asbestos fibers were disturbed as a Marine worked, they could get stuck on the Marines’ uniforms, hair, or skin.
 Family members who hugged their loved ones or handled these uniforms could have unknowingly been exposed to asbestos fibers.

 Marines and Modern-Day Asbestos Risks